Vortex4229/Space-Invaders/README.md

 # Space-Invaders
 My first ever game in C#!
-I used the Monogame library, and while it was great I'll probably use a true game engine for my next project like Godot.
-The full game project can be found below in the readme via a Google Drive link, other files here are source code and assets.
+I used the Monogame framework, and while it was great I'll probably use a true game engine for my next project like Godot.
+The full game project can be found below in the readme via an Itch.io link, other files here are source code and assets.

-Published Project File (roughly 70.5 MB): https://drive.google.com/file/d/12NBRhRn8UqHjcTuXWTW0fUn2TcI4-2E_/view?usp=sharing
+Project Page on Itch.io: [https://paulob422.itch.io/space-invaders](url)